codesofpreeti/react-router/README.md

-#This is my total learning of react router
+#This is my learning of react router
 yay yyayyyy

 So, we technically make single page applications in React,